piyxxx1/Classifications-template/README.md

-# Code template for machine learning
+# Code template for Machine learning